b00611005/robotGame/README.md

 ## Installation
 ### Player
-The game is deployed into a dmg file for mac users.
+The game is deployed into a dmg file (in bin folder) for mac users.
 (Apologies to window users) Open the dmg file, click on the roboyGame, and here you go.

 ### Developer